Talas, Turkey

-Talas, formerly known as Dalassa (Greek: Δάλασσα) is a town and now largely suburban enclave in central Anatolia in the district of Kayseri Province in Turkey.
-The population of Talas city was 165,127 in 2020, up from 30,485 in 1990.
+Talas is a municipality and district of Kayseri Province, Turkey.
+Its area is 444 km2, and its population is 169,214 (2022).
 It is located about 7 km from the city of Kayseri and has evolved from an independent town to a satellite city of Kayseri.
-Talas is connected to neighboring Kayseri by road and by the Kayseray mass transit system.
-The city has experienced rapid urbanization and population growth in the last 30 years.
+Talas is connected to Kayseri by road and by the Kayseray mass transit system.

 History

 The history of Talas dates back to 1500 BC.
 Its name first appears in 1070 AD as Moutaláskê, when it was mentioned for the first time when referring to St. Sabas as Moutalaske.
 It is believed that in (1500 BC) the area was inhabited by Mazacs and later in (510 BC) Cappadocians, (312 BC) Kayrus, and later the Romans.
 Its name was later rendered as Dalassa (Greek: Δάλασσα).